 Training is the single most important thing that employers can do to keep their care workers safe at work.
 Staff, especially those who interact directly with residents, must be taught how to approach aggressive residents, what signs to look for to avoid getting into any dangerous situation, and how to protect themselves when all else fails.

 Some elderly residents may have a tendency to be physically or verbally abusive.
-Care homes must have some kind of procedure in place to deal with such individuals, whether it means assigning more than one worker to care for them at any given time or have them placed at a secure psychiatric unit that is better equipped to handle such individuals.
+Care homes must have some kind of procedure in place to deal with such individuals, whether it means assigning more than one worker to care for them at any given time or have them placed in a mental health unit that is better equipped to handle such individuals.

 If your employer failed in their duty of care and you were assaulted at work by a resident and injured as a result, you must explore your legal options for claiming compensation.
 You have a right to be safe in the workplace and your employer must ensure that this right is upheld at all times.

 As we mentioned earlier, your employer has a duty of care towards your well-being at work.
 Therefore, any form of negligence that leads to you being assaulted by a patient or resident of a care home, could entitle you to compensation.
 Some examples of negligence by employers that might allow you to claim include: